-If you have ever taken a trip to Turkey or Greece, you will certainly have seen it in homes, cars, offices, worn as jewelry by women, applied to children’s clothes, and even painted on Turkish Airlines planes: the Eye of Allah is in fact considered a powerful amulet against the evil eye and envy.
+If you have ever taken a trip to Turkey or Greece, you will certainly have seen it in homes, cars, offices, worn as jewelry by women, applied to children’s clothes, and even painted on Turkish Airlines planes: the Eye of Allah is considered a powerful amulet against the evil eye and envy.
 So what is the evil eye?

 Its origins are in Turkey, but it is also widespread in Greece.
-The names with which this symbol is known are many: evil eye or Eye of Allah, but also the Eye of Mashallah, nazar bonjuk.
+The names with which this symbol is known are evil eye or Eye of Allah, but also the Eye of Mashallah, nazar bonjuk.
 But why is this evil eye one of the most beautiful and powerful amulets for protection we can rely on?

 - What is the evil eye and its different types?